-Are you looking for a wrongful terminal lawyer?
+Are you looking for a wrongful termination lawyer?
 Many people end up losing their jobs for unlawful reasons.
 It can be very stressful, especially when you have a family to take care of.

 Many employees believe that wrongful termination is the same as being fired unfairly, prompting individuals to look for a good wrongful termination lawyer.
 However, the number of actual wrongful terminations may be higher, as a lot of cases settle out of the courtroom.